Last month, I spent a week working at our glove factory in China, and meeting with vendors, suppliers and customers.

 I thought I’d share a “boots on the ground” report, on what I’m seeing and hearing, pertaining to the 2014 outlook for Asia manufacturing and supply chain impacts.

 2014 Asia Sourcing Outlook from a Glove Maker: When you run a global sourcing business, there are lots of sources of information.

 But my favorite information source is what I like to call the “Tsingtao Report”.

-That refers to what I hear over dinner and a beer in the city of Shanghai, as I meet with my raw materials suppliers and vendors where our factory is located.
+That refers to what I hear over dinner and a beer in Shanghai, as I meet with my raw materials suppliers and vendors where our factory is located.

-Informal meeting like this give me a pretty true indication of what’s on the horizon for the year ahead.
+Informal meetings like this give me a pretty true indication of what’s on the horizon for the year ahead.